 Consistency is important too.
 Being very consistent with rules and consequences and with your own reactions to things.

 Never ever restrict movement time as a punishment.
-I’m not a fan of punishment at all, as “bad behavior” is really just a communication from a child that something is not right, but these children do need predictable and clear boundaries in order to feel safe.
+I’m not a fan of punishment at all, as “bad behaviour” is really just a communication from a child that something is not right, but these children do need predictable and clear boundaries in order to feel safe.

 It is essential to keep their blood sugar levels stable.
 Low blood sugar levels can exacerbate the symptoms and meltdowns.
 High protein, high fat and low carb diets are ideal.
 Sugar is a no-go area.